react-navigation/react-navigation/docs/guides/Redux-Integration.md

 }
 ```

-Once you do this, your navigation state is stored within your redux store, at which point you can fire navigation actions using your redux dispatch function.
+Once you do this, your navigation state is stored within your Redux store, at which point you can fire navigation actions using your Redux dispatch function.

 Keep in mind that when a navigator is given a `navigation` prop, it relinquishes control of its internal state.
 That means you are now responsible for persisting its state, handling any deep linking, [Handling the Hardware Back Button in Android](#Handling-the-Hardware-Back-Button-in-Android), etc.